keweimao/DeepDelight/Thread2/thread2_notes.md

     * Consider the architecture and prompt/context template
     * Consider chunk and chunk overlap sizes for embedding
         * See chunking parameters at 6:15: https://youtu.be/inAY6M6UUkk?si=A62nOAaPpE1G0CkP&t=375
+* Consider chunking strategies:
+    * Fixed chunking with fixed overlap, enough?
+    * Semantic chunking based on text structures, e.g. sentences or paragraphs
+    * Adaptive or hierarchical chunking: start with larger chunks, and break down into smaller ones if no good (confident) answer is identified.
+        * How do we dynamically evaluate confidence of an answer?

 TODO:
 1. Review the implementation of the above, with the following in mind:
-    * Text document chunking, embdedding to vector stores,
+    * Text document **chunking**, **overlap**, before embdedding to vector stores,
     * Investigate which model of GPT4All's embedding is most effective?
+    * Test it in your implementation
 2. Explore and investigate potential benchmark dataset to use.
 3. Think about the type of questions and answers to focus on.
     * For example, tabular data with implicit inforamtion that require logical understanding of "ranking" and "aggregation" is a challenging task.